Explora Journeys vs Four Seasons Yachts: I sell both. Here's when each wins.

 | Price | Roughly half the per-night fare | Ultra-premium, among the highest at sea | Explora is the value play, by a wide margin. | Explora |

-| Suite character | All-suite with terraces; Owner's Residence 3,014 sq ft | All-suite residential; many with private plunge pools | Different luxuries: Explora's larger top suite vs Four Seasons' plunge-pool suites. | Even |
+| Suite character | All-suite with terraces; Owner's Residence 3,014 sq ft | All-suite residential; many with private plunge pools | Two different luxuries: Explora's larger top suite, Four Seasons' plunge pools. | Even |

-| Availability & choice | Two ships now, growing to six; many dates and regions | One ship, launched March 2026; limited dates | Explora simply has more sailings you can actually book. | Explora |
+| Availability & choice | A fleet growing to six by 2028; many dates and regions | One ship, launched March 2026; limited dates | Explora has more sailings you can actually book. | Explora |

-| Crew ratio | About 1.25 guests per crew member | About one crew member per guest | Four Seasons' ratio is higher, in line with its exclusivity. | Four Seasons |
+| Crew ratio | About 1.25 guests per crew member | About one crew member per guest | Four Seasons runs the deeper ratio, in line with its exclusivity. | Four Seasons |

-| Itinerary breadth | Mediterranean, Caribbean, Northern Europe; focused and growing | Limited as a new single-ship line, expanding | Explora has the wider current calendar. | Explora |
+| Itinerary breadth | Mediterranean, Caribbean, Northern Europe; focused and growing | Limited as a new single-ship line, expanding | Explora has the wider calendar today. | Explora |

-| Track record | Two seasons of sailing, a maturing product | Brand-new at sea, though Four Seasons has decades on land | Explora is proven afloat; Four Seasons is proven as hospitality. | Even |
+| Track record | Two seasons of sailing, a maturing product | Brand-new at sea, though Four Seasons has decades on land | Explora is proven afloat; Four Seasons is proven on land. | Even |

 | Design language | European contemporary: Molteni&C, Manutti, Patricia Urquiola | Four Seasons residential, the brand's signature warmth at sea | Both design-led.
-Taste call. | Even |
+A taste call. | Even |

-| Dining & wellness | 9 culinary venues; Ocean Wellness spa | 11 restaurant and bar concepts; L'Oceana Spa and a transverse marina | Both strong; Four Seasons' sea-access marina is genuinely distinctive. | Even |
+| Dining & wellness | 9 culinary venues; Ocean Wellness spa | 11 restaurant and bar concepts; L'Oceana Spa and a transverse marina | Both strong.
+Four Seasons' sea-access marina is the real differentiator. | Even |

 "Edge" is my honest read for the typical hotel-luxury buyer, not an absolute.
 On any specific voyage the answer can flip, which is the entire point of talking it through before you book.